Cross-boundary Behavioural Reprogrammability Reveals Evidence of Pervasive Universality: Notation, Concepts and Methods

-The asymptotic behaviour of a cellular automaton is therefore a question of whether $\lim NC(CA(i,t))_{i,t\rightarrow \infty} = 1$, for complex behaviour, or $\lim NC(CA(i,t))_{i,t\rightarrow \infty} = 0$, for simple behaviour~\cite{zenilchaos}.
-Here we will use $NC$ together with Block entropy (see Sup.
-Mat.) to determine the class $W$ of a cellular automaton.
+for simple behaviour~\cite{zenilchaos}.
+Here we will use $NC$ and entropy to determine the class $W$ of a cellular automaton for the sole purpose of analyzing the emulation and emulating data.
 If $NC(CA) \rightarrow 1$, then $W(CA) = C_{3;4}$; otherwise $NC(s) \rightarrow 1$, then $W(CA) = C_{1;2}$.
 However, a numerical approximation of $NC(CA)$ is needed, which means evaluating $NC(CA(i,t))$ for a number of initial conditions $i$, following the Gray-code numbering scheme suggested in~\cite{zenilchaos}, and for a number of time steps.
-We believe that the approach introduced in~\cite{zenilchaos} provides a scalable formalization comparable to the original heuristic approach.

-Here we use a combination of two (related) measures, on the one hand Block Entropy (see Sup.
-Mat.), also identified as the Shannon Entropy rate, and on the other, a formalization of Wolfram's classes based on average compression.
-Block Entropy or the Entropy rate of the space-time evolution of a CA is given by: